A look back at the low points, missed opportunities and a few of the best bits from the past 35 years.

 My brushes with the media have been exciting and a bit nerve-racking.
 I’ve appeared on Today on Radio 4 and Drive-Time on BBC Radio Bristol.
 I have also made several appearances over the years on TV, including an interview with Jeremy Clarkson on Top Gear back in the 1990s and appearances on Sky News and BBC Breakfast.
 I also took part in the second series of Barely Legal Drivers where I was described as the Simon Cowell of the Highway Code…

-But the best bits have always been centred around serving the MSA GB members, particularly helping one-man bands with their problems.
+But the best bits have always been centred around serving the MSA GB members, particularly helping one-woman/one-man bands with their problems.
 These have ranged from straightforward issues such as sourcing the best supplies and good teaching techniques, through to more complex issues, such as help after failing Standards Checks.
 To all those who have ever got in touch, thanks, and I hope I helped out in some way.